betty-van/100-days-of-code/r1-log.md

 ## Day 2: 10-22-19
--Enrolled in CS50 Intro to CS 2019 course
+-Enrolled in CS50 Intro to CS Fall 2019 course
 -Started logging on 100 days of code
 -Completed Leture 0
 -Started Lecture 1